arturonline/docs/Apple/iOS/Persistance/Archiving.md

 # Archiving

 An object should be responsible for encoding and decoding its own instance variables.
-For an object to be encoded or decoded, it mus adopt and conform to a codable protocol
+For an object to be encoded or decoded, it must adopt and conform to a codable protocol

 ## Codable protocols